Time-bin encoded quantum key distribution over 120 km with a telecom quantum dot source: Results

 To decode the time-bin states, an AMZI with an internal time delay of $\Delta_2=\Delta_1$ and a phase shifter (PS, Luna Innovation, FPS-001) is employed.
 For simplicity, we ignore the global phase induced by the quantum channel in between the encoder and decoder, and exemplifying the phase $\theta_2 = \nicefrac{\pi}{2}$ from the PS.
 Then the single-photon state from output 1 of the $AMZI_2$ can be expressed as follows,

-where the $R_{AMZI}$ is operation gate of $AMZI_2$ for the single-photon state (see details in the methods).
-Here we assume that the phase shift of $\nicefrac{\pi}{2}$ applied to single-photon states, when the $AMZI_2$ short path and active output port corresponds to the reflected photons from the $BS_3$ and $BS_4$, respectively.
-Figure \ref{fig1_scheme}d represent the detection of a single photon at a set of given time windows $\left \{ W_1,W_2,W_3 \right \}$ corresponding to three cases after $AMZI_2$, \begin{enumerate}[itemsep=0.1cm] \item The early photon goes through the short path $\ket{e,S}$; \item The early photon goes through the long path $\ket{e,L}$ or the late photon goes through the short path $\ket{l,S}$; \item The late photon goes through the long path $\ket{l,L}$; \end{enumerate}
+where the $R_{AMZI_2}$ is operation gate of $AMZI_2$ for the single-photon state (see details in the methods).
+Here we assume that the phase shift of $\nicefrac{\pi}{2}$ is applied to single-photon states, when the $AMZI_2$ short path and active output port corresponds to the reflected photons from the $BS_3$ and $BS_4$, respectively. {Figure \mbox{\ref{fig1_scheme}}d represents the detection of a single photon at a set of given time windows \mbox{$\left \{ W_1,W_2,W_3 \right \}$} of output 1 corresponding to three cases,} \begin{itemize}[itemsep=0.1cm] \item {$W_1:$ The early photon goes through the short path $\ket{e,S}$;} \item {$W_2:$ The early photon goes through the long path $\ket{e,L}$ or the late photon goes through the short path $\ket{l,S}$; } \item {$W_3:$ The late photon goes through the long path $\ket{l,L}$;} \end{itemize}

-In the the Equ. \ref{equ:amzi2}, the first term indicates the global phase induced by PM, while the square of the factors relevant to $\theta_1$ in the second term denote the probability of photons located in the corresponding time windows.
-The sketch of correlation histograms in Fig. \ref{fig1_scheme}d illustrates the normalized probabilities of the above cases when the phase $\theta_1$, encoded by the PM, is set to $\left \{ 0, V_{\pi}, V_{\nicefrac{\pi}{2}} \right \}$.
-In our time-bin-based QKD scheme, we implement the sifting with the raw keys by measuring the correlated photonic states $\left \{ Z_1,X_0,Z_0 \right \}$ that are correlated with the photons arriving at the windows of $\left \{ W_1, W_2,W_3 \right \}$, respectively.
+In the Equ. \ref{equ:amzi2}, the first term indicates the global phase induced by PM. {Meanwhile, the square of the coefficient for each term within the parentheses denotes the probability of each detected state.} {The sketch of correlation histograms in Fig. \mbox{\ref{fig1_scheme}}d illustrates the detection probability distribution of the above cases at output 1 of \mbox{$BS_4$} when the phase \mbox{$\theta_1$}, encoded by the PM, is set to \mbox{$\left \{ 0, V_{\pi}, V_{\nicefrac{\pi}{2}} \right \}$}.
+The $\ket{Z_0}$ state with late photonic qubits leads to photon detection at either $W_2$ or $W_3$, but only the photon in $W_3$ denote the $Z_0$ decoding basis.
+Likewise, early photonic qubits in $\ket{Z_1}$ states can be measured at $W_1$ or $W_2$ while the $W_1$ is the $\ket{Z_1}$ basis.
+For the encoded $\ket{X_0}$ qubits, when $\theta_1=V_{\nicefrac{\pi}{2}}$, the decoding basis is $W_2$ measured from output 1.
+This basis can be switched with that for $\ket{X_1}=\nicefrac{1}{\sqrt{2}}\left( \ket{e}-i\ket{l}\right )$, by controlling the phase difference of paths $\theta_2$ of $AMZI_2$.